r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 by enumerating a few desiderata to guide our design of a neural network architecture suitable for computer vision:

+1. When there is a shift in a patch's position within an image, the corresponding hidden representation should also shift.
+This principle is called *translation equivariance*.
+This ensures that our network effectively tracks position changes across different parts of the image.
-1. In the earliest layers, our network should respond similarly to the same patch, regardless of where it appears in the image.
-This principle is called *translation invariance* (or *translation equivariance*).
+1. Our network should respond similarly to the same patch, regardless of where it appears in the image.
+This principle is called *translation invariance*.
+This principle is important for recognizing objects in varied locations within the scene.
 1. The earliest layers of the network should focus on local regions, without regard for the contents of the image in distant regions.
 This is the *locality* principle.
    Eventually, these local representations can be aggregated to make predictions at the whole image level.
 1. As we proceed, deeper layers should be able to capture longer-range features of the image, in a way similar to higher level vision in nature.

+These design principles can be considered as desired inductive biases that should be implemented in neural network architecture.

 Let's see how this translates into mathematics.